Pomme de Terre

 Directions

-Pomme de Terre WMA is located off LA Hwy 451, 6 miles east of Moreauville.
+Pomme de Terre WMA is located off Louisiana Highway 451, 6 miles east of Moreauville.
 Vehicles can access the WMA by a gravel road at the southwest corner of the property.
 Interior access by water is limited; however, there are about 8 miles of ATV trails that provide access to the majority of the WMA.